 Visit the Enrollment Options page for a more detailed description of these programs.

 Our MSW program prepares you for advanced social work practice and for research in public and private agencies in two areas of concentration:

 Within the Advanced Clinical concentration, students choose a focus area:

 - Health Care

 A total of 9 to 14 courses plus an internship are required for the Master of Social Work.
 Each class is worth four hours of graduate credit.
 If you have earned a Bachelor of Social Work (BSW) from an accredited social work program within the past seven years, you are considered to have met the foundation coursework requirements and, therefore, have 9 courses to complete and a one semester internship.
 For students who do not have a BSW, there is a 14 course requirement and a two-semester internship.
 The internship occurs near the end of the program and must be completed in your area of concentration.
-All students must also complete a statistics course from a junior college or four-year institution earning a C (2.0) or better.

 Complete information on all degree requirements for our graduate programs is listed on the UIUC Programs of Study website, found by clicking the button below.